 My black chickpea & red quinoa burgers with prunes turned out even better than I was hoping.
 They were easy to manipulate, tasted delicious and were full of protein, fibre, vitamins and more.
 The prunes helped to keep the colour dark, but also gave a subtle note of fruity sweetness which worked particularly well.
 I daresay their stickiness helped to hold things together too.

 To accompany the black chickpea & red quinoa burgers, I made some caramelised onion, tomato & chilli relish which made a fantastic addition.
 Second time around, I also baked some wholemeal spelt burger buns served with salad leaves and avocado.
 A few air-fried rosemary chips wouldn’t have gone amiss, but actually they were filling enough all on their own.

-Black Chickpea & Red Quinoa Burgers with Prunes – The Recipe
+Black Chickpea & Red Quinoa Burgers – The Recipe